philippmoritzer/bd-ml-project/README.md

 The file contains a function that returns an InfluxDBClient connection object.
 The method invokes the constructor with the required information (URL, API-Token, organisation).
 If the connection is successful and healthy, this custom wrapper method returns the InfluxDBClient object.
 If it is not, it tries to connect to the given InfluxDB instance as many times as specified.
 If it fails, the application will exit with a connection error.

-The application logic for writing our sample data to InfluxDB must now be implemented.
-First, we'll import the database connection function we just wrote, as well as any other imports required for this logic.
+The application logic for writing the bird-migration sample data to InfluxDB must now be implemented.
+First, the database connection function that was just implemented is imported, as well as any other imports required for this logic.
 Among these are the InfluxDB client library, csv for handling CSV data, and the ```rx``` functional programming library.

 ```python
 from app.connect_to_influx import connect_to_influxdb